SilvioWeging/kASA/README.md

 * `-d (--database) <file>`: Actually path and name of the index but let's call it database since `-i` was already taken...
 ##### Optional paramameters
 * `-c (--content) <file>`: Path and name of the content file either downloaded or created from genomic data.
-* `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
+* `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id (can be a string).
+Please use only letters in the range ['A',']'] from the ASCII table for your custom alphabet.
 Default: Hardcoded translation table.
 * `-z (--translated)`: Tell kASA, that the input consists of protein sequences.
 Currently in BETA.
 ##### Example call
 ```